kotlin-hands-on/hands-on/Networking and Data Storage with Kotlin Multiplatfrom Mobile/03_Adding_dependecies.md

 }
 ```

-Add this line to the plugins block at the very beginning of the `build.gradle` file in the **KMM module directory**:
+Add this line to the plugins block at the very beginning of the `build.gradle` file in the **KMM shared directory**:

 ```kotlin
 plugins {